aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase/README.md

 ## Solution overview

-The solution presented in this post uses a chatbot created using a [Streamlit](http://streamlit/) application and includes the following AWS services:
+The solution presented in this example uses a chatbot created using a [Streamlit](http://streamlit/) application and includes the following AWS services:

 * [Amazon Simple Storage Service)](https://aws.amazon.com/s3/) (Amazon S3) as source
 * Knowledge Bases for Amazon Bedrock for data ingestion